Wedding Crashers: Critical response

-British Movie magazine Empire awarded it three out of five stars and were complimentary to Vaughn and Wilson, saying "Sharing an easy chemistry and free of the usual joker/straight-guy dynamic, Wilson and Vaughn quip, riff and banter to hilarious effect.
+British film magazine Empire awarded it three out of five stars and were complimentary to Vaughn and Wilson, saying "Sharing an easy chemistry and free of the usual joker/straight-guy dynamic, Wilson and Vaughn quip, riff and banter to hilarious effect.
 And both get their fair share of money moments, the latter's muggings are particularly hysterical in a raunchy dinner-party sequence.
 The laidback stars are funny and sweet, but they're let down by a patchy script which squanders some potentially priceless set-ups."

-Kimberley Jones of The Austin Chronicle wrote that the film "will no doubt make buckets of money, but it'll do so without half the wit, compassion, or inspired madness" that There's Something About Mary had.
+Kimberley Jones of The Austin Chronicle opined that the film "will no doubt make buckets of money, but it'll do so without half the wit, compassion, or inspired madness" that There's Something About Mary had.
 Jones complained that the plot was "mostly cookie-cutter stuff", and was offended by the portrayal of minorities, writing "gays and blacks are represented, respectively, by a squirrelly psychotic and a Jamaican house servant".
-Jones concluded, "A stiff drink or maybe some pharmaceutical assistance might have made me overlook the film's sour tone, or the unremarkableness of its direction."
+Jones concluded, "A stiff drink or maybe some pharmaceutical assistance might have made me overlook the film's sour tone or the unremarkableness of its direction."

+In 2018, Scott Meslow of GQ reassessed the film after initially liking it upon its release.
+He wrote, "Even beyond the gender and sexual dynamics that have aged rather poorly, Wedding Crashers feels awfully uneven today."
+He noted a date-rape joke in the opening minutes, and also identified the use of the sassy racist grandmother trope.
+In addition, he called the predatory gay man trope "inexcusably unfunny" and felt that the film trivializes rape.
+Lastly, he opined that the female characters were underdeveloped and called Will Ferrell's cameo lazy.
+However, Meslow added that "For all its faults, [the film] does have an extremely strong pair of leads".